Is investing in marketing analytics a central part of your strategy for 2020? If so, then you’re in good company.

 Learn How to Maximize ROI from Your Marketing Analytics Spend

-Sign up for “How to Win with Marketing Analytics in 2020,” our Nov.
-20 webinar with Alight Analytics CEO Matt Hertig.
+Check out “How to Win with Marketing Analytics in 2020,” our webinar with Alight Analytics CEO Matt Hertig.
 Matt will share a practical, step-by-step road map for building a successful marketing analytics practice in the new year.
 RSVP here!